BESaw/sqliteflow.github.io/index.md

 *Editor - Copy With Custom Style and It's setting*
 ![Editor - CopyWithCustomStyle](CopyWithCustomStyle.png)

+**Other features**

+- Drag drop to open databases.
+- Handle database file name or directory changes.
+So this makes SQLiteFlow can work friendly with your SQLite databases in iOS Simulator.

 ### Support or Contact

 Have any questions?
 Create a issue [here](https://github.com/SQLiteFlow/sqliteflow.github.io/issues).